 When kept unopened and at room temperature in the pantry, mild mustard can last for one to two years past the best-by date.
 It can be kept in the fridge for up to a year after opening.

-When left unopened in the cupboard, Chinese mustard can last for one to two years.
+When left unopened in the cupboard, Chinese mustard lasts one to two years.
 It can be kept in the fridge for up to a year after opening.

 Homemade mustard will only last for one day at room temperature.
 However, depending on the packaging and ingredients used, it can stay anywhere from a week to a year in the fridge.